Being highly sensitive, a foodie, AND Italian… when someone asks me for an easy low FODMAP bolognese recipe, you best know I’m up for the challenge!!!

 - Based on clinical observation I’ve found Beyond Meat products (which I generally love as a vegetarian protein source) are hit-or-miss for lots of people from a digestive standpoint.
 They contain small amounts of high FODMAP ingredients including mung beans and apple extract, which can sometimes but not always trigger digestive flares in people.

 As an alternative to meat substitutes, you could also use a small can of lentils or black beans (up to ½ cup is fine in moderation, according to Monash University) but honestly unless you’re on a specific SIBO protocol after completing your two weeks of antibiotics… it’s more about whether or not your body tolerates lentils, beans, Beyond Meat, etc. from a digestive standpoint!
-I explain more about this in my free gut health nutrition guide.

 All of that said… I’ll leave the vegetarian protein option up to your discretion!